-Finding an Outdoor Space to Camp: Turf, Patio, Balcony, Deck, Etc.
+Finding an Outdoor Space to Camp

 Don't let a mostly hardscaped yard stop you from experiencing the pleasures of camping at home.
-Any surface will do: grass, decomposed granite, concrete, and on a patio, balcony, terrace, courtyard, veranda, porch, side yard, deck, rooftop garden, urban garden — you name it.
+Any surface will do: grass, decomposed granite, concrete, and on a patio, balcony, terrace, courtyard, veranda, porch, side yard, deck, rooftop patio, urban garden — you name it.

 Identify the spot before camp night, take a few measurements to see if everything will fit, and let your creativity run wild.